Atomic spectra#

 While these equations fit the hydrogen atom spectrum nicely, they do not prescribe any physics to the system.
 They do not present a model of the hydrogen atom but rather a heuristic equation that fits the data.
 Nonetheless, scientists were perplexed by the presence of the integers \(n_1\) and \(n_2\).

-Force balance#
+Force Balance#

 Electrostatic force